Sherbrooke Pirates

 The Sherbrooke Pirates (French: les Pirates de Sherbrooke) was the name of a Canadian minor league baseball franchise in the Double-A Eastern League representing Sherbrooke, Québec, that existed from 1972–73.
 Affiliated with the namesake Pittsburgh Pirates of Major League Baseball, the Sherbrooke club played at le Stade Amedée-Roy.

 On-field success during two-year stay

 The Eastern League's expansion into Québec in 1971, with the Trois-Rivières Aigles and the Québec Carnavals, was initially very successful.
 The 1971 Waterbury Pirates had drawn more than 64,000 fans — fifth in the eight-team league — and moved to Sherbrooke for 1972.
 Although the 1972 Pirates posted a winning record in their maiden year in Sherbrooke, they did not make the playoffs and attendance lagged far behind that of the other two Québec teams at 66,100.
-The following season brought another winning (but non-playoff) team and a six percent increase in attendance, but at season's end the Pirates moved to Thetford Mines, located 104 km (65 miles) to the north.
+The following season brought another winning (but non-playoff) team and a six percent increase in attendance, but at season's end the team moved to Thetford Mines, located 104 km (65 miles) to the north, to become the Thetford Mines Pirates.